 Reducing our carbon footprint and keeping our marina clean are both environmental priorities for Coral Sea Marina.
 We provide extensive recycling facilities for our guests, commercial businesses and operators.
 We encourage all visitors to the marina to be mindful of their waste management.

-Containers for Change recycling facilities are now available at the north and south marina villages, as well as at the resort hotel.
+Containers for Change recycling facilities are now available at the resort hotel.
 All proceeds generated through this scheme are donated to Eco Barge Clean Seas in support of their marine debris collection program.